 Things went about as well as Logan had expected.
 Roman had been brash, loud and manly to a ridiculous extent.
 He went into danger head first, complained about paperwork non stop and flirted with every woman around him.

-As expected of one such as him, he was quick to make fun of Logan’s work ethics and behaviour, calling him nicknames like nerd or calculator watch.
+As expected of one such as him, he was quick to make fun of his partner’s work ethics and behaviour, calling him nicknames like nerd or calculator watch.
 As far as he could tell, Roman was not trying to be cruel though, so Logan let it slide.

 The worst thing however, were the detective’s attempts at bonding.
 He kept trying to invite Logan to drink beer with him or watch sport.
 This did not bode well for Logan.